epfl-lara/leon/doc/installation.rst

 their binaries available in the ``$PATH``.

-Since the default solver uses the native Z3 API, you will have to explicitly specify another solver if this native layer is not available for you.
+Since the default solver uses the native Z3 API, you will have to explicitly specify another solver if this native layer is not available to you.
 Check the the ``--solvers`` command line option:

 ::